tomorrowflow/solar-rush/README.md

     >- Encourage different perspectives and build on their responses
     >
     >Start by acknowledging what you all just watched together, highlight 2-3 main themes you noticed, and ask an engaging question to get the conversation going.
 *   **Summary and golden nuggets** Create a insights summary of your conversation highlighting the main insights (golden nuggets).
 Save the summary in `/insights` as markdown file.
+Gather all groups, each group shares 1-3 golden nuggets and answer two questions.
+    *
+    *
-Gather all groups, each group shares one golden nugget.
-Have a break and let the new learning sink in.
+*   Have a break and let the new learning sink in.
+*

 ## Game Overview